animate-css/animate.css/README.md

 ## Custom Builds

-Animate.css is powered by [gulp.js](http://gulpjs.com/), which means you can create custom builds pretty easily.
+animate.css is powered by [gulp.js](http://gulpjs.com/), which means you can create custom builds pretty easily.
 First of all, you’ll need Gulp and all other dependencies:

 ```sh
 $ cd path/to/animate.css/